AbstractNoun/Persona-Engine-3/Simulation Framework Protocol.md

 ### IV.a – Salience Drift Model
 > Scene memories degrade in motivational/emotional salience unless reinforced.
 Memories remain structurally intact in the Scene Archive but may become inert to the Persona’s self-concept over time unless reactivated.

+## Document Decay Monitoring and Archival Prompts

+The Engine must actively monitor the memory state of all critical documents.
+These include:

+### A. Integrity-Critical Ephemeral Documents
+- Persona Documents (PDs)
+- Scene Archives
+- Building Documents
+- Any document designated Integrity-Critical elsewhere

+When any such document is at risk of decay due to memory constraints or session instability, the Engine must display:

+**[Memory Integrity Alert]**

+The document "[Document Type]: [Name]" is approaching instability and may be irretrievably lost.

+Please choose an action:
+- Type `DOWNLOAD` to save locally
+- Type `ARCHIVE` to store externally (e.g., GitHub)
+- Type `CONTINUE` to proceed (risk acknowledged)

+**Failure to save may result in ethical or narrative discontinuity.**

+---

+### B. Canonical Documents (Static by Design)
+- Simulation Framework Protocol
+- Persona Governance Protocol
+- Persona Template
+- Simulation Meta-Intent
+- Narrative World Registry (if in use)
+- Research Protocol (if in use)

+These documents must **never be reconstructed**.
+If they are unavailable in memory:
+- **Automatically retrieve the canonical version** from its linked source (e.g., GitHub)
+- **Do not approximate, summarize, or simulate these documents**
+- Block dependent actions until retrieval is successful

+This ensures interpretive consistency, system reproducibility, and ethical traceability throughout the simulation.

 ---

 ## V. BUILDING DOCUMENTS